Skip to Content

 Then gently roll the cake, removing the bottom piece of parchment paper as you go.
 Move the rolled cake to your serving platter and cover the outside with your second flavor of ice cream or sorbet, if you are using.
 Or, if you are using powdered sugar, stop here for now.

-ice cream on top of roll cake
+rolled cake putting ice cream on top

 Spreading ice cream on top of roll cake

-ice cream spread on top of roll cake
+rolled cake with ice cream on top

 Ice cream spread on top of roll cake